corrode/corrode.github.io/content/blog/ugly/index.md

             continue;
         }

+        // Actual string splitting and trimming
         let parts = l.split('=').collect::<Vec<&str>>();
         let k: &str = parts[0].trim();

+        // Check if key is empty
-        if k.len() > 0 {
+        // If it is, print an error message and continue if k.len() > 0 {
-            let v: &str = parts[1].trim();
+            // We found a valid key.
+Insert into config let v: &str = parts[1].trim();
             cfg.insert(k.to_string(), v.to_string());
         } else {
-            println!("Error in line {:?}", parts);
+            // This only happens if the line is malformed, so skip println!("Error in line {:?}", parts);
         }

+        // Process next line
         idx += 1;
     }